 Guests are advised to follow the paths in a clockwise direction and take their time to get the most out of the zoo experience.
-There are picnic areas, toilets, and food and drink are both available in the gift shop, which is a must see before you leave.
+There are picnic areas, toilets, and food and drink are both available in the gift shop, which is a must-see before you leave.

-The gift shop features a number of zoo-related items, as well as food and drink, which is available for purchase.
+The gift shop features a number of zoo-related items, as well as food and drink, which are available for purchase.
 It is near the entrance to the zoo, so you can stop in as you are coming in for a day of fun, or right before you leave.

 If following the recommended path of the zoo, you will first encounter the aquarium, which is always good for a visit, especially if you love the beauty of the sea.
 As you continue through the zoo, you will encounter the aviaries, picnic areas and after seeing creatures such as meerkats, you will also have another opportunity to picnic, watch the ducks and geese, and then interact with the domestic animals.

-There are native, exotic and domestic creatures a’plenty at the Natureland Wildlife Zoo in Nelson.
+There are native, exotic, and domestic creatures aplenty at the Natureland Wildlife Zoo in Nelson.

-The native animals at the zoo come from both the air and the earth and include the kereru, the New Zealand scaup, green gecko and tui.
+The native animals at the zoo come from both the air and the earth and include the kereru, the New Zealand scaup, green gecko, and tui.

 There are many exotic animals at the zoo, too, and these animals come from around the world.
-Some of the exotic animals you will find at the zoo include the Australian king parrot, Nepalese yak, pygmy marmoset, Indian peafowl and porcupine.
+Some of the exotic animals you will find at the zoo include the Australian king parrot, Nepalese yak, pygmy marmoset, Indian peafowl, and porcupine.

 The domestic animals at the zoo are one of the highlights, and you and your family can interact with these animals and have a hands-on experience that you will not soon forget.
-Some of the domestic animals you will meet at the Natureland Wildlife Zoo include the llamas, pigs, goats, sheep and guinea fowl.
+Some of the domestic animals you will meet at the Natureland Wildlife Zoo include the llamas, pigs, goats, sheep, and guinea fowl.

 Another reason you will love a visit to the Natureland Wildlife Zoo is the Keeper Talks and various interactive activities.